Honing the Essentials of Great Branding for Your Startup

 As a startup, getting your logo, website, fonts, merchandise, and other aspects is vital, since you may not have the budget that more established companies do, to expose potential audiences to your brand.

-When building your brand, planning, strategizing, and testing your ideas are key since you don’t want to have to invest in major re-branding a few years down the line.
+When building your brand, planning, strategizing, and testing your ideas is key since you don’t want to have to invest in major re-branding a few years down the line.
 Keep the basic tenets of branding strategy in mind but make sure to adapt them to the needs of your startup.

 Choosing the Right Logos, Colors, and Fonts